designerkamal/obopay.github.io/rest-api-for-businesses.md

 Obopay has exposed the following rest APIs for integration for Businesses.
 All the APIs should be called following 'Obopay Secure Communication Protocol'.
 Protocol is covered in a document provided separately and it is also packaged as a Java / node library for ease of use.

+## authKey API

+This API is used by business to get an Auth key used for initializing Obopay Web Payments SDK.
+The JSON format of the POST body is given below.

+    {
+      businessRegistrationId : As provided to business
+      userMobileNo           : Country ISD prefix + 10 digit mobile number (Example +919876512345)
+    }

+API response is as follows.

+    {
+      error         : null
+      data          : {
+        authKey       : Key used to initialize payments web SDK userStatus    : User registration status
+      }
+    }

+List of User Status:

+  - REGISTERED
+  - NOT_REGISTERED
+  - CARD_NOT_LINKED
+  - KYC_SUSPENDED
+  - KYC_PENDING

 ## isCardLinked API

 API for checking if a card has been issued to the given mobile number.
 The JSON format of the POST body is given below.